bruceravel/demeter/documents/Artemis/_sources/path/mathexp.txt

 the Data window containing the gold foil data, it is time to begin defining math expressions for the path parameters.
 In the following figure, the path corresponding to the first coordination shell has been selected from the path list.
-A path is selected by left clicking on its label in the path list.
+A path is selected by :mark:`leftclick,..` left clicking on its label in the path list.
 Doing so, displays that path on the right side of the Data window.

 At the top of the Path page are two checkboxes.
 One is used to include and exclude a path from the fitting model.
 In this way, you can control